simphotonics/directed_graph/example/README.md

 ## Example
-The example located in this folder demonstrates how to create a [directed_graph], manipulate its vertices, determine if the graph is acyclic, or obtain a list of vertices in topological order.
+The program `example.dart` (see folder *bin*) demonstrates how to create a [directed_graph], manipulate its vertices, determine if the graph is acyclic, or obtain a list of vertices in topological order.

+The methods `stronglyConnectedComponents()` and `shortestPath` are provided for convenience only as they are simply calling the homonymously named functions provided by the package [graphs].

 The program can be run in a terminal by navigating to the folder *directed_graph/example* in your local copy of this library and using the command: